 Income and debt-to-income ratio – Lenders want to know that you can afford your monthly payments.
 They’ll look at how much you earn and compare it to how much debt you already have.
 If most of your income is regularly going towards existing credit, it might affect your chances.

-Deposit amount – Putting down a deposit upfront can strengthen your application.
+Deposit amount – Putting down a deposit upfront could strengthen your application.
 It means you’re borrowing less and the lender may see you as less of a risk, especially if your credit history isn’t perfect.

 The car you’re financing – The type of car you choose could also make a difference.
 Newer cars with lower mileage are often seen as more reliable and easier to resell, which makes lenders more confident in offering you finance.